yingweiwo

 Additional Infomation

-4-azido-L-phenylalanine is a 4-azidophenylalanine that has L-configuration.
-It is used as a bioorthogonal click-chemistry reagent.
-It is a 4-azidophenylalanine and a L-phenylalanine derivative.
-It is an enantiomer of a 4-azido-D-phenylalanine.
+4-Azide-L-phenylalanine is a 4-azidophenylalanine with an L-configuration.
+It can be used as a bioorthogonal click chemistry reagent.
+It is a derivative of 4-azidophenylalanine and L-phenylalanine, and also an enantiomer of 4-azido-D-phenylalanine.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.